 Keep the pickets fairly close together so that children and pets cannot fit their legs or heads between them.

-Once all the pickets have been attached, apply paint or stain with a paintbrush to protect your new fence.
+Once all the pickets have been attached and the fence has been constructed, apply True Value WeatherAll® Ultra Premium exterior latex paint or Woodsman® stain with a paintbrush to beautify and protect your new fence.

 Congratulations!
-You've made your lawn and garden more attractive by adding functional, attractive features such as walkways and fences.
+You've made your lawn and garden more attractive by adding a functional, attractive picket fence.

 Here’s what you’ll need to complete this project successfully.